jrosen48/utk-homepage/content/about.md

 ### Book

 Bovee, E. A., Estrellado, R. A., Motsipak, J., Rosenberg, J. M., & Velásquez, I. C. (under contract). *Data science in education using R*.
-London, England: Routledge. *Nb.* All authors contributed equally.
+London, England: Routledge. *Nb.* All authors contributed equally. http://datascienceineducation.com

 ### Peer-Reviewed Journal Articles

+Beymer, P. N., Rosenberg, J. M., & Schmidt, J. A. (in press).
+Does choice matter or is it all about interest?
+An investigation using an experience sampling approach in high school science classrooms. *Learning and Individual Differences*.

 Rosenberg, J. M., Edwards, A., & Chen, B. (in press).
 Tools and strategies for engaging students in analyzing and interpreting complex data sources. *The Science Teacher*. <a href = "https://joshuamrosenberg.com/publications/rosenberg-edwards-chen-tst.pdf"> <img src="/logos/pdf.png" style="width: 20px; height: 20px; margin-left: 1px;"/></a>